St. James College of Parañaque

-St. James College of Parañaque (S.J.C.P.) was a private, non-sectarian academic institution in Quezon City, Metro Manila which operated from 1987 to 2012.
+St. James College of Parañaque (S.J.C.P.) was a private, non-sectarian academic institution in Parañaque, Metro Manila which operated from 1987 to 2012.
 It was established by Jaime T. Torres, a successful businessman involved in brokerage, real estate and agricultural development business, and Myrna Montealegre-Torres, a former educator at the St. Jude Catholic School and Stella Maris College.

 History

 Opened in 1987 as St. James School of Parañaque, it was the second branch of the St. James College System (established in 1971) which includes other schools in Quezon City, Metro Manila and Calamba, Laguna.
 The school was located at 8408 Dr. A. Santos Avenue (more popularly known as Sucat Road) in Parañaque.
 Its chancellor and dean of education is Dr. Norma M. Abracia, and its principal is Nilda Sergio.

 In March 2012, the school ordered its closure and was demolished to give way for SM City BF Parañaque.
 The front portion was converted into an open parking space and is currently occupied by AutomobiliCo Car Shop, while the rear buildings of the campus are still intact.
 All documents such as Form 137, Transcript of Records, certification, diploma for alumni are processed/transferred at the Quezon City campus.